Worcester Union Station

 HDR’s team supported MBTA in applying for and receiving a $29 million State of Good Repair grant from the Federal Railroad Administration for the project.
 Key to this application was the innovative approaches being used by the project team.

-The new centre island platform will be constructed of fibre reinforced polymer, or FRP, rather than traditional material such as concrete, wood or steel.
+The new center island platform will be constructed of fiber reinforced polymer, or FRP, rather than traditional material such as concrete, wood or steel.
 FRP decking is highly durable and will not degrade due to the region’s constant snow and ice treatments during winter months.
 This will increase passenger safety by reducing trip hazards from spalling concrete and the failure of platform-edge tactile warning that occurs over time with the freeze-thaw cycles.
 In addition, the choice meant an easier construction process and reduced the schedule for the project.

 The project team also significantly reduced the cost and duration of work at the station by including associated work on the station as part of the platform project.
-The station roof structure will be waterproofed while the station track is removed for centre island platform construction.
+The station roof structure will be waterproofed while the station track is removed for center island platform construction.
 If this waterproofing work were done as a separate project, the track structure would be within a few inches of the proposed work zone.
 This would require additional construction phasing activities, smaller work windows and the removal and reinstallation of newly constructed track.

 The design team also developed a temporary platform that minimizes impacts to passengers and expedites construction.
 This temporary solution avoids the need to maintain passenger boarding operations on the existing platform, which would mean construction could only occur at night or during extended weekend outages.
 Instead, the temporary platform, assembled to the east of the current platform, allows uninterrupted access for the contractor.
 This construction approach will save at least two full construction seasons.
 In addition, the temporary platform can be disassembled and reused for other MBTA construction projects of similar needs.